-His prior practice in historic preservation included work on some of the US’s most distinguished landmarks of the 20th century, and included five projects as consulting preservation architect for the National Trust for Historic Preservation, the nation’s preeminent institution in the field.
-He is a past president of the Frank Lloyd Wright Building Conservancy and served for six years on the State of Iowa National Register of Historic Places Nominations Review Committee.
+His prior practice in historic preservation included work on some of the US’s most distinguished landmarks of the 20th century and included five projects as consulting preservation architect for the National Trust for Historic Preservation, the nation’s preeminent institution in the field.
+He is a past president of the Frank Lloyd Wright Building Conservancy and served for six years in the State of Iowa National Register of Historic Places Nominations Review Committee.

 His architectural work has won state awards and has been published in various publications, including twice in Architectural Record.
 He has been listed many times in both Who’s Who in the US and Who’s Who in the World, and he was educated at Cornell University.